 This article was originally published in September of 2012.
 It has been updated to reflect current industry findings.
 In the blast-resistant building industry, we toss around the term "response level" all the time and assume everyone knows what it means.
-And maybe everyone does, but the difference between a low response building and a high response building can mean the difference between life and death, so it's worth a closer look, even if you already know the basics.
+And maybe everyone here does, but the difference between a low response building and a high response building can mean the difference between life and death, so it's worth a closer look, even if you already know the basics.
+And, if you don't yet know the basics? it might be a good idea to read up on blast resistant buildings, from cost to common issues, to questions to ask before you buy.
+We've written the ultimate guide to blast-resistant buildings.

 Let’s face it.
 Petrochemical management comes with more than its share of headaches.
 From coordinating subcontractor work schedules to jumping through compliance hoops, it can feel like you’re running through quicksand.
 But with proper planning and the right vendors, there are ways to make it easier.
 At RedGuard, we’re doing everything we can to streamline the process of buying and leasing blast-resistant buildings (BRBs).
 We want to make blast resistance easy.